 TCDB is a strategic national body with responsibility for directing and driving the overall implementation of the transforming care programme across the health and social care system at national, regional and local levels.
 TCDB brings together the senior responsible officers from all national partner organisations involved in the delivery of the programme and collectively the group is accountable to the Transforming Care Assurance Board which is chaired by Alistair Burt (MP) Minister of State for Community and Social Care at the Department of Health.

-Minutes of TCDB meetings can be found here:
+Minutes of previous TCDB meetings can be found below:

 - 24 February 2015